MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Import-Module.md

 ### -Name

 Specifies the names of the modules to import.
-Enter the name of the module or the name of a file in the module, such as a .psd1, .psm1, .dll, or ps1 file.
+Enter the name of the module or the name of a file in the module, such as a `.psd1`, `.psm1`, `.dll`, or `.ps1` file.
 File paths are optional.
 Wildcard characters aren't permitted.
-You can also pipe module names and file names to `Import-Module`.
+You can also pipe module names and filenames to `Import-Module`.

 If you omit a path, `Import-Module` looks for the module in the paths saved in the `$env:PSModulePath` environment variable.